TightCap: 3D Human Shape Capture with Clothing Tightness Field

 \section{Introduction}

-} \IEEEPARstart{W}{ith} the popularity of commodity 3D scanners such as Microsoft Kinect or ASUS Xtions, it has become increasingly common to create 3D human models in place of traditional 3D images.
-How to further reconstruct the human shape as well as dressed garments for challenging human and clothing variations evolves as a cutting-edge yet bottleneck technique, which has recently attracted substantive attention of both the computer vision and computer graphics communities.
+With the popularity of commodity 3D scanners such as Microsoft Kinect or ASUS Xtions, it has become increasingly common to create 3D human models in place of traditional 2D images.
+How to further reconstruct the human shape as well as dressed garments for challenging human and clothing variations evolves as a cutting-edge technique requiring both refinement and robustness, which has attracted the attention of both the computer graphics and computer vision communities.

-In this paper, we focus on capturing the accurate human shape and the corresponding garments with only a single 3D scan, which is essential for numerous applications such as virtual try-on, biometrics, and body evaluation for gymnastics and sports.
-In reality, the human and clothing geometry can exhibit significant variations: borrowing jargon from clothing manufactures, clothing can be loose -- large clothing-body gaps to allow a full range motion, fitted -- a slimmer, athletic cut eliminating the bulk of extra fabric, and compression -- ultra-tight, second-skin fit.
-As illustrated in Fig.~\ref{fig:smpl_fitting}, such a variety of clothing categories and looseness makes it a very challenging problem to capture the accurate human shape, let alone the variety of human postures and the further garment reconstruction.
-Earlier approaches~\cite{yang2016estimation, zhang2017detailed} utilize statistical body models, like SCPAE~\cite{SCPAE2005} and SMPL~\cite{loper2015smpl}, to optimize the human shape parameters in the model space or the vertex displacements from the human template to the captured 3D scans.
+\chen{Capturing the accurate human shape and garments respectively from only a single complete pre-scanned 3D mesh of a performer is essential for numerous applications (see Fig.~\ref{fig:teaser}) such as virtual try-on, biometrics, and body evaluation for gymnastics and sports.} \chen{However, in reality, the human and clothing geometry can exhibit significant variations: borrowing jargon from clothing manufactures, clothing can be loose -- large clothing-body gaps to allow a full range motion, fitted -- a slimmer, athletic cut eliminating the bulk of the extra fabric, and compression -- ultra-tight, second-skin fit.
+Such a variety of clothing categories and looseness makes it very challenging to capture the accurate human shape, let alone the variety of human postures and the further garment reconstruction.} Earlier approaches~\citep{yang2016estimation, zhang2017detailed} utilize statistical body models, like SCAPE~\citep{SCPAE2005} and SMPL~\citep{loper2015smpl}, to optimize the human shape parameters in the model space or the vertex displacements from the human template to the captured 3D scans.
 However, they are restricted by the generalization ability of the naked human template to handle various clothing geometry.
-On the other hand, the learning-based techniques~\cite{kanazawa2018end, jiang2020bcnet, bhatnagar2019multi, alldieck19cvpr} have achieved significant progress recently to infer detailed geometry and body shape from images, but these image-based approaches suffer from scale ambiguity and inferior human shape accuracy.
+On the other hand, the learning-based techniques~\citep{kanazawa2018end, jiang2020bcnet, bhatnagar2019multi, alldieck19cvpr} have achieved significant progress recently to infer detailed geometry and body shape from images, but these image-based approaches suffer from scale ambiguity and inferior human shape accuracy.